AMoorer/amazfit-trex3-pro-dev/README.md

 This is a development environment for creating apps for the Amazfit Trex 3 Pro smartwatch using Zepp OS.

+Xepp OS dev is pretty janky.
+Almost intolerably so.
+But It is what it is...
+The hardware is nice...

 ## Prerequisites

 1. **Node.js** (v14 or later) - ✅ Installed (v22.21.0)